-For the endpoint of overall survival, there is a statistically significant difference to the advantage of axicabtagene ciloleucel.
+The endpoint of overall survival is used for the present benefit assessment.
+There was a statistically significant difference to the advantage of axicabtagene ciloleucel in this case.
 The extent of the prolongation of survival time is assessed as a minor improvement.